William A. Atwood

 William A. Atwood (April 11, 1835 – April 11, 1908) was a Michigan politician.

 Early life

 On April 11, 1835, Atwood was born in Newfane, Niagara County, New York born to Asa and Fannie (Gibbs) Atwood.
 Asa was a merchant who retired to farming.
 He joined his brother in a stave and cooperage factory at Galt, Canada.
 Closing the factory in fall of 1869, he returned to Pendleton, New York to farm for two years.
-During his those two years, he opened a shingle and heading mill which burnt down two and half years later without insurance.
+During his those two years, he opened a shingle and heading mill which burnt down two and a half years later without insurance.
 He returned to Canada in the fall of 1863 to operate a business in lumber and shingles until the end of reciprocity treaty in March 1866.
 He started up the same business in Flint, Michigan with his brother, Jesse, and B.W.
 Linnington.
 He married Helen C. Wood, daughter of noted oldest Flint resident, H.C.
 Wood.